 Medical Practice Management System

-We have developed and use the KnowNOW! practice management intranet system (now used by many other clinics around Australia).
+We have developed and distribute the knowNOW! practice management intranet system.
 This tool allows us to maximize our efficiency of operation, and ultimately provide the best possible service to our patients.